+In this paper, using the full strength of the $q$-local maximum property, we prove the existence of an analytic structure on a class of subsets of $\C^N$ much wider than the one previously known.
+To this end, we adapt and extend some of the techniques already implemented by Pawlaschyk and Shcherbina, in order to operate directly with the $q$-local maximum property, rather than with $q$-pseudoconcavity.
+Namely, we prove the following Theorem. \begin{mainthm} Let $Z\subset\C^N$ be an $n$-pseudoconcave subset (for $1\leq n<N$) which is locally the graph of a continuous function $g:X\to\R\times\C^p$ (for $p=N-n-1\geq 0$), where $X\subset\C^n\times\R$ is a closed subset.
+Then $Z$ is foliated by $n$-dimensional complex manifolds. \end{mainthm} Since a $q$-pseudoconcave set is also $m$-pseudoconcave for any $m\leq q$, the Main Theorem also shows that the same conclusion holds for every $q$-pseudoconcave subset of $\C^N$, which is locally a continuous graph over a closed subset of $\C^n\times\R$, for any $q\geq n$.

+It is then natural to ask if this bound on the index of pseudoconcavity is sharp.
+By properly modifying the closed subset $E\subset\C^N$ with no analytic structure given by~\cite[Theorem~1.1]{har_shch_tom:wermer}, we indeed show the sharpness of this bound.
+Namely, for each $q<n$ we construct many $q$-pseudoconcave subsets of $\C^N$, which are globally smooth graphs over closed subsets of $\C^n\times\R$ but with no analytic structure.

-\paragraph{Organisation of the article.} In Section~\ref{sec:first_gen} we extend Theorem~\ref{thm:chirka} to the case of an $n$-pseudoconcave subset $Z$ of a continuous graph $\Gamma(g)$.
-In particular, we can extend Theorem~\ref{thm:chirka'} to graphs of real-valued continuous functions over closed subsets of $\C^n\times\R$.
+\paragraph{Organisation of the article.} In Section~\ref{sec:first_gen} we extend Chirka's Theorem to $(N-1)$-pseudoconcave subsets of continuous graphs over domains of $\C^{N-1}\times\R$.
+Moreover, we obtain foliations on $(N-1)$-pseudoconcave sets which are continuous graphs themselves, over closed subsets of $\C^{N-1}\times\R$.

-In Section~\ref{sec:locmax_set} we gather some properties about local maximum sets and the existence of certain plurisubharmonic functions when a continuous graph does not have the local maximum property.
+In Section~\ref{sec:locmax_set} we gather some properties about $q$-local maximum sets and the existence of certain $q$-plurisubharmonic functions when a continuous graph does not have the $q$-local maximum property.

-In Section~\ref{sec:limit} we prove that the upper closed limit of a net of local maximum sets is still a local maximum set.
+In Section~\ref{sec:limit} we prove that the upper closed limit of a net of $q$-local maximum sets is still a $q$-local maximum set.

 In Section~\ref{sec:second_gen} we prove our Main Theorem (see Theorem~\ref{thm:foliation'}).
 This is done constructing a foliation on an underlying set to the one considered and then lifting this foliation using the function which defines the graph.